1999AZZAR/InfoView/README.md

 ### Initial Setup

 1. Power on the ESP32-C3 device
-2. The device will initialize and display "Mochi Ready!
+2. The device will initialize and display "InfoView Ready!
 Waiting for Chronos app..."
-3. The device advertises as "Mochi-Display" via BLE
+3. The device advertises as "InfoView" via BLE

 ### Connecting with Chronos App